Alfredonator/main/README.md

 # Potato, radish and lemon picker.
 ## Authors: students from Aalborg University.

-This project is plan for a bachellor project during the 6th semester.
+This project is plan for a bachelor project during the 6th semester.
 Authors of this project are:
  - Demitrova, Demira
  - Gabryel, Szymon
  - Haraszczuk, Alicja